eddes/eddes.github.io/README.md

 print("Total radiation [W/m2] ", E)
 ```

-The snippet above can be adapted to other configurations, provided that the view factors are known.
+The snippet above can be adapted to other configurations, provided that the view factors are known ([code file](https://github.com/eddes/eddes.github.io/blob/main/radiosity.py)).

 ## Sensitivity Analysis